ondemandenv/ondemandenv.github.io/articles/abstraction-ladder.md

 The accumulation of pragmatic design choices, leaky abstractions, and operational necessities results in a significant "complexity tax."
 This is not merely a steep learning curve; it is a continuous operational burden that shifts engineering resources away from application development and toward infrastructure management.
 Industry surveys consistently cite operational complexity and skills gaps as top challenges for Kubernetes adopters.
 This aligns with practitioner sentiment that day-to-day cluster work often skews toward operations-heavy tasks relative to engineering and incident response.

-### **Leaky Abstractions in Practice: Ingress Controller Vulnerabilities**
+### **Gell‑Mann Amnesia and Leaky Abstractions in Practice**

-The Law of Leaky Abstractions states that all non-trivial abstractions, to some degree, are leaky, forcing users to understand underlying details.
-A practical example is the class of vulnerabilities in ingress controllers (e.g., nginx-based).
-The Kubernetes Ingress object is a simple abstraction for routing traffic; however, historically there have been input vectors where crafted annotations or fields could influence generated nginx configuration in unsafe ways.
-The lesson is architectural, not vendor-specific: when an abstraction compiles user input into complex lower-layer configurations, you must assume the lower layer's threat model still applies.
+The Gell‑Mann Amnesia effect reminds us that trust in simplified narratives can be misplaced, especially when we personally know a domain’s messy details.
+Paired with the Law of Leaky Abstractions, it implies caution: simple APIs often sit atop complex, failure‑prone machinery.
+A practical example is ingress controllers: a Kubernetes Ingress object abstracts routing, yet historically crafted inputs (e.g., annotations) could influence generated lower‑layer configurations in unsafe ways.
+The lesson is architectural, not vendor‑specific: when an abstraction compiles user input into complex configurations, assume the lower layer’s threat model still applies.

 ### **The Lie of Portability: A Tether to the Cloud**